On endomorphism universality of sparse graph classes: Forcing a topological minor

 \section{Forcing a topological minor}

 A semigroup is \emph{completely regular} if it can be expressed as a union of subgroups.
 In the present section we show that no class excluding a topological minor can be $\End$-universal for the class of completely regular monoids (Theorem~\ref{teo:forcingatopologicalminor}).
 Our proof is inspired by the proof of the main result of~\cite{BP80}, showing the analogous (weaker) result for the class of all monoids.
-Indeed, analyzing the construction of~\cite{BP80} already shows that no class excluding a topological minor can be $\End$-universal for the class of regular monoids.
-The ideas have to be slightly strengthened to yield our results.
 So we begin introducing some terminology from \cite{BP80}.
 Let $M$ be a monoid, $V$ a set and $V^{V}$ the monoid of all transformations of $V$.
 If $\Phi:M\rightarrow V^{V}$ is an injective monoid homomorphism, then $\Phi$ is called a \emph{faithful representation of $M$}.
 Now let $\Omega$ be a set and assume that $M$ is a submonoid of $\Omega^{\Omega}$.
 A faithful representation $\Phi:M\rightarrow V^V$ is called a \emph{pseudorealization} if there is an injective mapping of $\Omega$ into $V$ ($x\mapsto \overline x$, say), such that $(\Phi\alpha)\overline x=\overline{\alpha x}$ for every $x\in\Omega$ and $\alpha\in M$.
-Here we drop some parentheses as in~\cite{BP80}.
+(Here we drop some parentheses as in~\cite{BP80}.)
 Finally, in such case we say that the transformation monoid $\Phi M$ is a \emph{pseudorealization of $M$}.

 Now take $\Omega=\mathbb Z_p\times\{1,2,3\}$, where $p$ is a prime number.
 Let $\Phi:\mathbb Z_p^2\rightarrow\Omega^{\Omega}$ be the faithful representation defined by $(c,d)\mapsto\pi_{c,d}$, where

 for every $a\in\mathbb Z_p$.
 Consider the permutation group $P=\Phi\mathbb Z^2_p$.
 Then we get~\cite[Lemma 3.2]{BP80}: